mayurk1993/Terraform/README.md

-# Terraform

-This repository consists of various POCs demonstrating features of Infrastructure provisioning tool - Terraform.
+# This repository consists of various POCs demonstrating features of Infrastructure provisioning tool - Terraform.

 #Jenkins setup using Terraform